Courses for UVA Undergraduate Students

 This course provides strategies for helping secondary students learn content through reading and writing, not merely through lecture.
 They include evidence-based approaches to teaching disciplinary vocabulary, building prior knowledge, ensuring comprehension of texts, conducting effective discussions, employing technology, motivating students to read within a content area, and teaching students from diverse linguistic and cultural backgrounds.

-ALL SPRING 2017 COURSES LISTED BY DEPARTMENT:
+ALL FALL 2017 COURSES LISTED BY DEPARTMENT:

 EDHS: Department of Human Services